kevinslin/kevin-public/vault/res.books.cruicial_conversations.notes.md

 - AMPP

 # Key Points
-- key to change is not implementing new process but getting people to hold one another accountable for process
+- **key to change is not implementing new process** but** getting people to hold one another accountable** for process
-    - what eric brandwine sayd about commitment vs compliance, rather get commitment
+    - what eric brandwine sayd about commitment vs compliance, rather get commitment #mw
 - spend time early on establishing shared pool of meaning
     - if people don't buy arguments, its still bad

 # Quotes

-"The single biggest problem in communication is the illusion that it takes place"
+"**The single biggest problem in communication is the illusion that it takes place**"
 - George Bernard Shaw

-"Our lives begin to end the day we become silent about things that matter"
+"**Our lives begin to end the day we become silent** about things that matter"
 - Martin Luther King Jr

-"He that complies against his will is of his own opinion still"
+"**He that complies against his will is of his own opinion still**"
 - Samuel Butler

-"Speak when you are angry and you will make the best speech you will ever regret"
+"**Speak when you are angry and you will make the best speech you will ever regret**"
 - Ambrose Bierce

 # Summary